 18 Feb 2021

-Relationships can be challenging at the best of times and now, with the uncertainties and changes due to the pandemic, there is more stress and strain which triggers emotions – emotions that we are sometimes afraid to share or admit.
+Relationships can be challenging, creating emotions that we are sometimes afraid to share or admit.
 We are all emotional beings, experiencing a wide range of emotions – yet, it is one of our commonalities that we feel uncomfortable talking about.